-- .
-Contamination (from landfill, etc.), specifically, excessive litter and trash (e.g., materials falling from trucks going to the landfill and people leaving trash by the road to avoid landfill fees): - .
-Utility and other access easements; - .
-A limited public understanding of the current and potential natural functions of the site and how human activities may impact those functions (which may result in lack of support for, or compliance with, appropriate management strategies); - .
-Overuse of the site or inappropriate use (e.g., off trail use) - Vandalism
+.
+Plague, which periodically decimates prairie .
+Contamination (from landfill, etc.), specifically, excessive litter and trash (e.g., materials dog populations and poses a threat to human health; falling from trucks going to the landfill and people leaving trash by the road to avoid land-.
+Invasive weeds: fill fees): .
+The long term absence of natural disturb-.
+Utility and other access easements; ances such as grazing or fire (which can result in a grassland condition that is low in growth .
+A limited public understanding of the current vigor, resistance to pathogens, and susceptible and potential natural functions of the site and how human activities may impact those functo invasive weedy species); tions (which may result in lack of support for, .
+Wildfire: or compliance with, appropriate management .
+Limited natural predators; strategies); .
+Diseases carried by wildlife or insects to .
+Overuse of the site or inappropriate use (e.g., humans: off trail use) .
+Larvicide and insecticide applications, .
+Vandalism primarily mosquito control;